RSM-git/rsm-git.github.io/content/_index.md

 # **What is this project about?**

 DISCLAIMER: ALL STATEMENTS ARE BASED SOLELY ON THE SUBSET OF DATA THAT WE HAVE CURATED AND ARE NOT UNBIASED.
-See the *Data* page for a discussion of biasses.
+See the [data](data-description) page for a discussion of biasses.

 In this project we have analyzed the collaboration between authors within the news agencies Reuters and The New York Times (NYT).